 In April 2020, the Company adopted the 2020 Stock Option and Grant Plan, or Plan.
 Under the terms of the Plan, the Company may issue stock options, restricted stock and other stock awards, to employees, non-employee directors, and consultants.
+As of March 31, 2021, there were 4,074,852 shares of common stock reserved for future issuance under the Plan.
 Awards granted under the Plan expire no later than 10 years from the date of grant.
 For incentive stock options and non-statutory stock options, the option exercise price will not be less than 100% of the estimated fair value on the date of grant.
 Options and restricted stock granted to employees typically vest over a four-year period but may be granted with different vesting terms.